azeveco/Togglefy/README.md

 ### Managing Assignables <-> Features
 Now that we know how to create features, let's check how we can manage them.

-An assignable has some direct methods thanks to the `include Togglefy::Featureable`, which are (and let's use an user as an example of an assignable):
+An assignable has some direct methods thanks to the `include Togglefy::Assignable`, which are (and let's use an user as an example of an assignable):

 ```ruby
 user.has_feature?(:super_powers) # Checks if user has a single feature